Top 5 Legal Pitfalls That Stall International Growth and How to Avoid Them

 FAQs

-1. What is the most common legal mistake in global hiring, and how does an EOR help mitigate misclassification risk?
+1) What is the most common legal mistake in global hiring, and how does Payoneer Workforce Management help?

-The most common legal mistake in global hiring is misclassifying workers as contractors instead of employees.
-The legal distinction between the two varies dramatically by country.
-Misclassification can lead to crippling financial penalties, including back taxes, unpaid social security, and legal disputes.
-A reliable way to mitigate this is to partner with an Employer of Record (EOR).
-An EOR has the in-country legal expertise to help classify workers according to local labor laws, assisting you in mitigating risks related to contractor misclassification, which helps you remain compliant from day one.
+The most common mistake is misclassifying workers as contractors instead of employees, which can lead to crippling financial penalties.
+Payoneer Workforce Management helps you navigate this by offering an Employer of Record (EOR) solution.
+Our EOR provides the in-country legal expertise to help classify workers according to local labor laws, assisting you in mitigating risks related to contractor misclassification.

-Companies often err by applying their domestic HR policies globally, overlooking unique rules governing termination, working hours, and mandatory benefits.
-For example, at-will employment is rare outside the U.S. Failure to comply can lead to costly employee lawsuits, fines, and high attrition.
-Structuring your international team through an EOR helps you address this by providing compliant, in-country employment contracts and helping manage HR functions in accordance with local statutes, and helping you set up localized benefits as per local laws and requirements, administering mandatory entitlements like 13th-month pay or compulsory pension contributions.
+Companies often err by applying their domestic HR policies globally, overlooking unique rules governing termination and mandatory benefits.
+Payoneer Workforce Management addresses this by providing compliant, in-country employment contracts.
+We also assist you in setting up localized benefits as per local laws and requirements, helping to administer mandatory entitlements like pensions.

 Schedule a demo